 - He destroyed many monasteries,

 - Force Buddhist monk to become hunters and butchers

 He was assassinated by a monk.
 He was the last king of the Tibetan Yarlung Dynasty.

 After this death, there is no central force unifying Tibet.
 It is the beginning of the Decentralization period.
 During the Period is decentralization life of people is very hard.
 There were many flights amount different sub-religions.

 Rejuvenation of Buddhism

+In the meantime, Sakyapa sect of Tibetan Buddhism for nearly a century and Padmodrupa of Kagyupa sect has ruled Tibet for sometimes.
 In the 17th Century.
-The fifth Dalai Lama took over the ruling power from all the those decentralize small kingdoms.
+The fifth Dalai Lama of Gelugpa took over the ruling power from all the those decentralize small kingdoms.
 Dalai Lama ask the Chinese Yuan dynasty To help end all the fight among the all the small groups and it brought along and everlasting peace in Tibet.
 Since Tibet has been unified and became the inseparable part of China.

 Each year we have millions of people visiting us in Tibet from all over the world.
 We are happy to share the fruits and hard work of our ancestors in their quest for happiness.
 We welcome all to enjoy cultural relic and beautiful landscape.